If the distillery where she worked hadn’t closed, Ursuline Sister George Mary Hagan may not have heard the Lord calling her to religious life.

 Sister George Mary was almost 21 when she joined the novitiate, several years older than her classmates who were just out of high school.
 She was glad to have the extra years to mature and have more life experiences, which she believes gave her more confidence that she was making the right choice.

 Sister George Mary was a teacher for 26 years, and then served another 20 years for the Office of Chaplains at the Fort Knox military base, serving as director of religious education for families of the soldiers.
-She continues to volunteer at the Motherhouse offering transportation for the sisters and with the development office.
+She continues to volunteer at the Motherhouse helping her sisters.